Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 16. Middle Earth (The Lord of the Rings Franchise): Hands-down the most complex imaginary world ever created, J. R. R. Tolkien’s Middle Earth is the template for all high fantasy magical worlds to follow.
 Geographically resembling Northern Europe, the vast lands are full of secrets and exotic sites; locations such as elven cities, haunted ruins, sinister spires, and picturesque hamlets.
 Even the bellies of its mountains are an adventurer’s dream, hollowed out to form massive subterranean Dwarven cities and forbidden temples.
 Just be careful not to wander into a Balrog’s den if exploring such underground lairs.
 Even renowned wizards do not walk away well from such fiery encounters.

 17. Narnia (The Chronicles of Narnia Franchise): C.S.
 Lewis’ Narnia is a vast, geographically diverse land full of magical creatures, most easily accessed by walking through an English wardrobe.
 Three things to note about this famous imaginary world.
 Firstly, Narnia is actually the main kingdom, though the name is also often used to refer to the entire realm.
 Secondly, unlike how it seems, magic is everywhere but not easily accessible by humans.
 Lastly, only human children can visit Narnia.
 Not even High King Peter can re-enter Narnia once of adult age.
 Within the books, this was explained as humans losing the ability to wonder as they age.
 In literary terms, it was Lewis’ celebration and lament of childhood innocence.

 18. Neverland (Peter Pan): Pirates, a dainty fairy, even an obsessive crocodile!
 The movie versions of J.M.
 Barrie’s Neverland isn’t exactly a safe place to be, but for spirited children, it is no doubt the perfect tropical island paradise.
 Of note, some inhabitants of Neverland do not age as they “refuse to grow up.”
-This has led to Barrie’s magical world being used as a metaphor for immortality, escapism, and even the afterlife.
+This has led to Barrie’s magical realm being used as a metaphor for immortality, escapism, and even the afterlife.